cplusplus/SG20/sources/modules/functions/defaulted-parameters.md

 #### Student outcomes

+_A list of things "a student should be able to" after the curriculum._
+_The next word should be an action word and testable in an exam._
+_Max 5 items._

 A student should be able to:

 1. Call to a function with a default argument with or without that argument specified